NieneB/InternshipReport/index.md

 *Information from (Köbben & Yaman, 1996; Kraak & Klomp, 1996)*

-Dibase states that dynamic variables can be used to emphasize the location of a phenomenon, emphasize the attributes or visualize change in the spatial, temporal or thematic dimensions.
-(Dibiase et al., 1992)

-Animated maps contain dynamic variables.
-Scene duration, rate of change, scene order.
-(Ormeling, 1996)

-Dynamic visualization variables are identified by Dibiase et al. 1992,  MacEachren 1994 Kobben and Yaman …. and Blok 2000.
+Dynamic visualization variables are identified by Dibiase et al. (1992),  MacEachren (1994), Kobben and Yaman, and Blok (2000) and are gathered here and put into one overview.
+Based on Blok

-Kobben and Yaman defined the following dynamic visual variables:

--	moment
--	duration
--	frequency
--	order
--	rate of change
--	synchronisation

-They state that the dynamic visual variables will only give the right results when combined with the traditional static visual variables.
-(Köbben & Yaman, 1996)

 Blok provides a framework for animated representation of dynamic geo-spatial phenomena.
 (Blok, 2000) She provides a range of dynamic visualization variables to be used for monitoring purposes of spatial temporal relationships.
 Blok’s framework more aims at the exploratory use of visualization while this research, aims at the display and communication part of the geo-spatial phenomena for explanatory use.
 Though, this author finds that Blok’s dynamic visualization variables can be applied for both purposes.
 As Blok also states; the ultimate goal is to contribute to the development of representation methods and interaction tools, which are also found in the explanatory visualization forms.

-Blok describes the next dynamic variables:
+1. No change

+2. Change
-In the spatial domain:
+Variables in the spatial domain

--	Appearance/disappearance
+Appearance/disappearance - born die
+Mutation
--	Mutation
+  	- in size, shape
-	-	nominal level
   	- increase/decrease ordinal, interval ratio
+    - grow, shrink,

--	Movement
+Movement in spatial position
   	- along trajectory
   	- boundary shift

-In the temporal domain
+Variables in the temporal domain

   -	moment in time
   -	pace
   -	duration
   -	sequence
   -	frequency

-cycle
-trend
-‘world time’ vs ‘display time’ (Blok, 2000)
+Variable in thematic properties
+  - mutation
+  - thematic change

+(Tensen, 2014)

+####Interaction
+Interactivity is one of the key aspects of geo visualization.
+The full potential of interaction in geo visualization lies in linking multiple views of the same data on the screen.
+Term used is Guided discovery.
+Interactive visualization gives the control of the animation to the user, they engage in sorting, highlighting, filtering and transforming.
+The level of detail displayed and the speed can be determined, so information is less likely to be missed.

+Two main interactive visualization techniques are introduced by Buja et al. form Nöllenburg (2007).

+1. Focusing individual views
+The user can modify the single display and what is seen.
+Choose the perspective, magnification level and level of detail.
+For example a set of navigation controls can be provided to zoom, pan and rotate.
+Layers can be selected to display or different attributes can be available to choose from.

+2. Linking multiple views
+Linking means simultaneous highlighting of data items in multiple views in possible different formats.
+This can be combined with brushing; selecting display objects by pointing on them or encircling them on the screen.
+This stimulates visual thinking because data can be displayed in different ways and be analyzed from different perspectives.
+The number, type and arrangements of the different views depend on the task, the user and the available space on the screen or specific interface.
+(Nöllenburg, 2007)

 # Method